Rian1010/Charity-Website/README.md

     - Allows a user to send the developer any questions or suggestions that one may have about the website

 ## Logic
-The logic of this project is contained in all of the JavaScript files, which are located in the js folder that is in the assets folder.
+The logic of this project is contained in all of the JavaScript files, which are located in the 'js' folder that is in the assets folder.

 Various JavaScript effects have been implemented into this project in order to provide a pleasant user experience and make user interactions visually appealing and satisfying.